daniel5151/surface-dial-linux/README.md

 ## Implementation

+Core functionality is provided by the following libraries.

+- `libudev` to monitor when the dial connects/disconnects.
-- `libevdev` to read events from the surface dial via `/dev/input/eventXX`
+- `libevdev` to read events from the surface dial through `/dev/input/eventXX`, and to fake input through `/dev/uinput`.
-- `libevdev` to fake input via `/dev/uinput` (for keypresses / media controls)
-- `hidapi` to configure dial sensitivity + haptics
+- `hidapi` to configure dial sensitivity + haptics.
-- `notify-rust` to send notifications over D-Bus
+- `notify-rust` to send desktop notifications over D-Bus.

+While the device-handling code itself is somewhat messy at the moment, it should be really easy to add new operating modes.
+Just add a new mode implementation under `src/controller/controls` (making sure to update `src/controller/controls/mod.rs`), and add it to the list of available modes in `main.rs`!

 ## Functionality